What's new

 And I will multiply you exceedingly.”

 Israel is to walk blamelessly as their part of the covenant.
 They are not doing that.
 So Israel themselves are not covenanting with God right now.
-When Moses disobeyed God, His punishment was not to enter the promised land.
+When Moses disobeyed God, his punishment was not to enter the promised land.
 There are consequences.
 Israel did not return to the land because of their obedience.
 They are there solely by the mercy of God and His covenant to them.
 Which is eternal.
 Amen.
 But in their disobedience God can chastise them how He sees fit.
 Including the burden of having a Palestinian occupation.
-It's not for us, the church, to decide how God has to keep His part of the covenant.
+It's not for us, the church, to decide how God has to keep His part of the covenant, in my estimation.
 Or how God has to honor what the church thinks that should look like though.
+At least in how I am understanding it.

 So when I say Israel is in 0 covenant with God, its because they are not honoring it.
-We are not God's council according to Israel.
+We are not God's council though according to Israel in how that all works.
 How that eternal covenant works is according to how God wants to orchestrate it.
 The voice of the church is not involved with how God deals with Israel in their disobedience.
 The very fact that God might chastise Israel is "because" of the eternal covenant He made.
 So it could be said that a two-state solution proves God is disciplining them from His existing eternal covenant with Israel.
 If that makes sense?
 Blessings.

 with all due respect, no, the 2 state solution has been tried, and fails due to the fact that Israel is compliant, they do their part and then some but the Muslims follow their rules about Taqquiya where it's ok to like and make a peace deal then break it asap.
 They are quite open about that.